Topics in American Art

 with content focusing on representational art

-For teachers and students wishing to study American art history from additional perspectives, such as ethnic orientations beyond those presented as topics, Resource Library contains thousands of texts related to a plethora of subjects.
-An easy way to identify specific texts is to enter relevant keywords in the Resource Library search box.
+For researchers wishing to study American art history from perspectives beyond those presented as topics, e.g. ethnic orientations as described in Ethnic Ancestry, Culture and Influences in American Art, the TFAO Free Online Digital Library contains thousands of texts and catalogues with external resources related to a plethora of subjects.
+An easy way to identify specific facts and interconnectivity of disparate facts is via keyword search.

 Since American art museums often focus on local art history, an index to assist in identification of articles and essays with a regional focus is useful.
 See Resource Library's Sources of Articles and Essays Indexed by State within the United States for a handy guide.

 Determining that one particular topic is the best location for an article or essay devoted to an artist is a subjective exercise.
 During a lifetime, an artist may produce significant work on several topics.
 Experts argue about whether the artist's earlier, mid-career or later work -- or devotion to one particular subject over another -- is the most significant.
 Resource Library articles and essays devoted exclusively to individual artists known for their devotion to a topic included in this catalogue may, for various reasons, not be listed within a topic.
 If they are deceased artists, a proven way to access biographical information is TFAO's America's Distinguished Artists, a catalogue companion to Topics in American Art.

 We welcome researchers to read TFAO's General Resources page, with information on evaluating website pages, plagiarism, copyright abuse and more.
 The page Accuracy and trustworthiness from America's Distinguished Artists may also be useful.
 Also see the Indexes and information retrieval page of TFAO's Resource Library.

 Return to Topics in American Art - Site Guide